candybytesgmbh/taco/README.md

 - Try to use libraries that are included in Android Jetpack before using any other 3rd party
 - Try to support and use Material Design everywhere possible
 - Some parts might be outdated, use wherever you can MVVM, Single Activity and other concepts...
-- The challenge is divide in separate parts, complete as much as you can
+- The challenge is divided in separate parts, complete as much as you can
-- 100% Kotlin code
+- 100% Kotlin code!
-- Good luck & enjoy your tacos 🌮
+- Good luck & enjoy your TACOs 🌮

 ### Pre-setup